 During this time, I have highlighted various aspects of water preparedness, including storage, acquisition, and purification.
 These recent articles, coupled with those that have been posted in the past, bring to you a wealth of knowledge that will enable you to be water-prepped, regardless of where you live and the size of your budget.

 And that, in a nutshell, is the point.
-The internet is a wonderful place and there is a wealth of knowledge available free for the taking.
-Sure, there are some questionable websites posting bad information but overall, you will find a treasure trove of free, credible resources that will help ensure that the water you drink following a disaster or disruptive event is safe.
+The internet is a wonderful place, and there is a wealth of knowledge available free for the taking.
+Sure, some questionable websites are posting bad information, but overall, you will find a treasure trove of free, credible resources that will help ensure that the water you drink following a disaster or disruptive event is safe.

 Today I want to help jump start your quest for free information about emergency water.
 These are articles from websites I trust.
 These are resources you need to know about in your quest for emergency water.